-Let’s compare the effectiveness of plagiarism checkers and human grading of similarity in assessing student work, considering factors such as accuracy, efficiency, and fairness.
+Teachers have been checking the papers for ages.
+Do they really need detection tools now?
+Let’s compare the effectiveness of plagiarism checkers and human grading in assessing student work, considering accuracy, efficiency, and fairness.

-When we use technical means to check plagiarism, we save teachers’ time and, accordingly, the resources to pay for their additional work.
-After all, teachers do not spend their precious hours evaluating unoriginal works that will turn out to be plagiarized.
-In addition, teachers are not required to manually search for signs of plagiarism in every student’s work, copy pasting to Google, compare texts for similarities, and create reports with links.
-Using plagiarism checker tools makes this process faster (in a matter of seconds) and more comprehensive.
+When we use technical means to check for plagiarism, we save teachers’ time and, accordingly, the resources to pay for their additional work.
+After all, teachers do not spend their precious hours evaluating unoriginal papers that will turn out to be plagiarized.
+Moreover, instructors are not required to manually search for signs of plagiarism in every student’s work, copy pasting to Google, compare texts for similarities, and create reports with links.
+With a plagiarism checker, this process takes seconds, and the result is more comprehensive.

-While plagiarism detection accuracy, fullness, and speed are higher in plagiarism checker tools, grading accuracy, depth of analysis, and reliability are advantages of human grading.
+While with the tools the plagiarism detection accuracy, fullness, and speed are higher, grading accuracy, depth of analysis, and reliability are advantages of human grading.
 However, the subjectivity of human grading remains a potential disadvantage for evaluation ethics.

 Plagiarism checker vs human grading: Pros & Cons